osherjacobs/LabWork_Findings/kslkatz_validation.md

 ## Inspiration

 This validation was prompted by the Weekly Purple Team video [Herding Katz to Steal Creds](https://www.youtube.com/watch?v=m2KTm7UYMuc) (May 30, 2026), which walks through the MorphKatz + KslKatz workflow from both red and blue team perspectives.
-The video demonstrates the technique working cleanly and pairs it with Elastic detection rules.
+The video demonstrates the technique working cleanly and pairs it with detection rules.

 My testing covers a range of OS versions, patch levels, and build configurations.
 The results are mixed.
 UBR sensitivity, evasion consistency, and credential extraction reliability all vary accross the tested Windows versions.